Freenove/Freenove_Ultimate_Starter_Kit_for_ESP8266/docs/source/fnk0073/codes/Python/17_Motor_&_Driver.rst

 Circuit
 =========================

-Use caution when connecting this circuit because the DC Motor is a high-power component. :red:`Do not use the power provided by the ESP8266 to power the motor directly, as this may cause permanent damage to your RPi!` The logic circuit can be powered by the ESP8266's power or an external power supply, which should share a common ground with ESP8266.
+Use caution when connecting this circuit because the DC Motor is a high-power component. :combo:`red font-bolder:Do not use the power provided by the ESP8266 to power the motor directly, as this may cause permanent damage to your RPi!` The logic circuit can be powered by the ESP8266's power or an external power supply, which should share a common ground with ESP8266.

 .. list-table::
-   :width: 100%
+   :width: 80%
    :align: center
+   :class: table-line

    * -  Schematic diagram
    * -  |Chapter17_10|